 - Tune into your inner state and feel what you are feeling.
 Your horse already senses your deep emotional state and is waiting for you to become congruent with your emotions.

 - Be patient with yourself as you look inward.
+There is no rush.
+This moment is the point; the journey is the point.
 Often your horse will let you know that you have aligned through a lick of the lips or a lowering of the head.

 3. BE PRESENT WITH YOUR HORSE

 - Observe your horse.
 Horses speak in a language that is totally body- and energy- aware.
 Watch for some of your horse’s signals: